iamrohitgund/iamrohitgundWebsite/projects.md

 * Data such as location, speed, engine RPM, temperature, run time, fuel level, etc. fetched from the vehicle using OBD-II.
 * The same data is then shared with a smartphone using Bluetooth.
 Smartphone uploads the data to the IBM BlueMix Cloud.
 Data is stored and processed on the cloud.
-* Various patterns are analyzed for vehicle condition, driver’s driving pattern and overall vehicle condition and presented data visualization
+* Various patterns are analyzed for vehicle condition, driver’s driving pattern, and overall vehicle condition and presented data visualization

   ***